What is market validation? It’s a question I hear a lot, especially when mentoring young entrepreneurs.

 As soon as you’ve made some basic decisions and written down your assumptions, get out to test them to see if they resonate with potential customers.
 I encouraged Startup Weekend attendees to get out on the street, but also to save valuable time by getting on the phone if the customer type warrants.

-These should be interviews with potential buyers of your product.
+Lean market validation relies on customer interviews with potential buyers of your product.
 You can also test your assumptions by interviewing experts (for example, analysts for the industry, people who have been employed by the industry, consultants, etc.).
 There are also some great ways to test digital ideas with landing pages and inexpensive ads.

 5. Start with Your Network